IN THIS SECTION

 - Pupils who live in the designated villages ie. Bozeat, Brafield-on-the-Green, Castle Ashby, Chadstone, Cogenhoe, Denton, Easton Maudit, Great Houghton, Grendon, Irchester, Little Houghton, Strixton, Wollaston, Yardley Hastings, Whiston.

-- Pupils who will have an older brother or sister continuing at Wollaston School in the forthcoming year.
+- Pupils who will have an older brother or sister continuing at Wollaston School at the time of admission of the younger child.

 - Pupils attending Wollaston School’s designated contributory Primary Schools ie. Bozeat, Cogenhoe, Denton, Grendon, Irchester, Little Houghton, Wollaston, Yardley Hastings in the year of application and continuing in attendance until the formal offer of places is made.